- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - Do not suddenly stop taking the antidepressant medicine.

 - Gently invite the patient to talk about their fears and concerns.

 - Do not force the patient to talk before they are ready.

 - Listen carefully without judging the patient’s feelings or your own.
-It is OK to point out and disagree with negative or self-defeating thoughts.
+It’s OK to point out and disagree with self-defeating thoughts.
 Do not tell the person to “cheer up” or “think positive” if they are depressed.